Application to Degree Programs

 A Primary Advisor will be selected by the Admissions Committee at the time the student is sent a letter from the department recommending admission.
 Candidates for admission and new students will then have a contact point for questions about the program.

-The Primary Advisor initially assigned may be changed by the student at any time, in consultation with the current Primary Advisor and the Director of Graduate Studies.
+The Primary Advisor initially assigned may be changed by the student at any time, in consultation with the current Primary Advisor and the Head Graduate Advisor.

 Make-up of Deficiencies After Acceptance

 The department only admits students into the Ph.D. program.
 Once admitted, students who have not completed an M.A. degree before beginning study at Berkeley will have to complete the requirements for the M.A. before proceeding to the Ph.D. program.
 After completion of the M.A. requirements (course-work and thesis), students will proceed to the Ph.D. portion of the program.

 Students who have completed an M.A. degree in Chinese or Japanese or an equivalent discipline (Asian Studies, e.g.) prior to admission into the PhD will have their M.A. thesis evaluated, and once approved, will count this milestone as complete and may proceed to the Ph.D. program.
 If you have an M.A degree in a non-related discipline or from an institution outside of the US, your primary advisor must evaluate your work/thesis and if it is determined to be satisfactory, must be sent to the Department Chair for final approval.
 Once approved by the Chair, you may proceed to the PhD program requirements.

 Fluency in modern Chinese and a year of classical Chinese.